Ozon3Org/Ozon3/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for a feature/enhancement for Ozone.
+about: Suggest an idea for a feature/enhancement for Ozone3.
 title: '[FEAT]'
 labels: 'enhancement'
 assignees: ''